 Demonstrate ability to navigate complex, uncertain problem spaces grounded in social, cultural and global awareness

-Demonstrate ability to apply creative skills in designing and implementing critical design concepts
+Demonstrate ability to apply creative skills in designing and implementing speculative and critical design concepts

-Demonstrate ability to consider wider audiences and curate an event space to showcase critical design prototypes
+Demonstrate ability to consider wider audiences and select appropriate media to realise and showcase speculative design prototypes

-Students will receive written feedback on coursework assignments using a proforma identifying key requirements and marks awarded for sections of the assignment.
-This will be available within 20 working days of submission.
+You will receive written feedback on coursework assignments using a proforma identifying key requirements and marks awarded for sections of the assignment.
+This will be in line with standard University turnaround times.